GreenNinjaBoy/Scottish-Gems-PP4/README.md

 ### HTML

-The HTML for the Scottish Gems Project was put through the [W3C Markup Validation Servie](https://validator.w3.org/) and the results can be seen below.
+The HTML for the HTTML files Scottish Gems Project was put through the [W3C Markup Validation Servie](https://validator.w3.org/) and the results can be seen below.

 <details>
 <summary>W3C Validator Results</summary>